nostromo-1/robotic-car-ESP32/README.md

 * It communicates via wifi, for example it reads current time and date from an NTP server.
 Initial wifi configuration is via WPS

 ## Parts
-The following parts are needed to build it:
+The following parts are needed to build it (see the schematics directory):
 * Car chasis.
 For example, https://leantec.es/tienda/chasis-robot-4wd-chasis-robot-de-4-ruedas/ or https://leantec.es/tienda/chassis-2wd-smart-car-chassis-arduino-robot/
 * 6V DC motors.
 If 4WD: 4 motors.
 If 2WD, then 2 motors (in that case, I use motors with a wheel Hall encoder, [DFRobot FIT0450](https://www.dfrobot.com/product-1457.html), in order to make the car run in a straight line using a PID control loop)
 * Motor controller: a L298N based circuit board, like https://www.electrohobby.es/driver-dc/209-driver-motor-l298n.html